-This programme requires the student to undergo a 6 month period of Work Integrated Learning (WIL) during study period 6.
+This programme requires the student to undergo a 6-month period of Work

+Integrated Learning (WIL) during study period 6.
 The student must pass a minimum of 3 core modules in study period 5 to be eligible for WIL placement.
 However, preference will be given to students who have completed all modules.

-During the shore-based period the student is to complete a log book under the supervision of a training manager/supervisor who is obliged to submit quarterly reports to the Department, as well as a final report.
+During the shore-based period the student is to complete a logbook under the supervision of a training manager/supervisor and is obliged to submit quarterly reports, including final report to the Department, which must be signed by the training manager/supervisor.
 These reports will form the evidence required to show completion of the experiential learning component.